On the modularity of 3-regular random graphs and random graphs with given degree sequences

-We first give an a.a.s. estimate of the number of edges that will be present in $C_0$.
-Let $X(t)$ be the number of vertices in the component at time $t$ and let $\mathcal F_t$ be the complete history of explored vertices and edges up to time $t$.
+We first give an a.a.s.\ estimate of the number of edges that will be present in $C_0$.
+Let $X(t)$ be the number of vertices in the component at time $t$, and let $\mathcal F_t$ be the complete history of explored vertices and edges up to time $t$.
 We have that

-We also have $X(0)=0$.
+Since the reasoning behind this formula is often used in the sequel, we explain it here.
+Fix one unmatched half-edge just after step $t$ emanating from a vertex already in the component at time $t$.
+Then, there are in total $3n-2t-1$ remaining unmatched half-edges, and exactly $3(n-X(t))$ of them are sticking out of vertices not yet in the component.
+Hence, the probability that the fixed half-edge is paired with a half-edge incident to a vertex not yet in the component is $\frac{3(n - X(t))}{3n - 2t - 1}$.
+Note that we also have $X(0)=0$.
 Our goal now is to apply Theorem~\ref{Thm:DEMethod}: we first transform the difference equation corresponding to the expected change into a differential equation and justify this step afterwards: